-484. MOLL, Herman.
+477. MOLL, Herman.
 The Turkish Empire in Europe, Asia and Africa, Divided into all its Governments, together with the Other Territories that are Tributary to it, as also the Dominions of the Emperor of Marocco.

 London, Herman Moll, John & Thomas Bowles & John King, ca. 1730.
 Coloured.
-Two sheets conjoined, total 610×1010 mm.
-68,500 covering the whole of the Mediterranean, first published in 1714.
+Two sheets conjoined, total 610 × 1010 mm. € 8,500

+Moll's large-format map of the Turkish Empire based on De l'Isle, also covering the whole of the Mediterranean, first published in 1714.
 The caravan route from Basra to Mecca is also given.
 Includes inset prospects of Constantinople, Smyrna and Jerusalem, and three views of the Holy Sepulchre.